XRBench: An Extended Reality (XR) Machine Learning Benchmark Suite for the Metaverse: Related Work

 \section{Related Work}

-Based on the characteristics we describe in \autoref{sec:benchmark}, we present the limitations of existing ML and XR benchmarks in \autoref{tab:related_works}. \bench is unique in that it is the only workload suite that captures complex workload dependencies, is ML-focused, presents several real-world usage scenarios that are distilled from industry practice and uniquely establishes a robust robust scoring metric (even compared to benchmarks like ILLIXR or VRMARK).
+Based on the characteristics we describe in \autoref{sec:benchmark}, we present the limitations of existing ML and XR benchmarks in \autoref{tab:related_works}. \bench is unique in that it is the only workload suite that captures complex workload dependencies, is ML-focused, presents several real-world usage scenarios that are distilled from industry practice and uniquely establishes a robust scoring metric.
 Due to space limitations, we defer detailed discussions of the benchmarks to \autoref{sec:related_work_appendix}.
 In summary, \bench is the first suite to include several ML workloads tailored for XR applications.